 - Forbidden Anthem of Defiance is openly a political film.

 - Or alternatively, the viewers are sure that there's no political message behind it.

 Alice: Well, I think this is all just one big metaphor for the two main American political parties.
 I mean, why does our side wear red, but the other side gets to wear blue?

 Bob: Alice, can you please stop giving the viewers ideas?

 - A character encourages the audience to find something political about the film.

 - In-Universe example.
 Emperor Evulz twists Bob's words to make it look like he's in favor of a controversial political ideology.
-So people don't agree that ideology, but hate Evulz, won't side with the rebellion.
+So people who hate Evulz, but disagree with that ideology, won't side with the rebellion.